porameht/porameht/README.md

 - **Mechanical Engineer** (⚙️ 5+ years) specializing in machine design, product specification development, and project management
   -  Project owner and design product pipe tube seal, this is the special part of machine `honda CITY 2020 Turbo` (Major Change 3 Pistons)
   -  Root Cause Analysis & Problem Solving expert for mechanical and electrical issues, with CNC programming expertise, sometime will research chemical & material for finding root cause.
-  -  i'm building search system `~500 records problem unique` unuiq problems for mapping problem and root cause by using spreadsheet this project for reduce the time spent investigating repetitive causes from `~30 minute to 1 days` to `~1 minute`.
+  -  i'm builded search system `~500 records problem unique` for mapping problem and root cause by using spreadsheet this project for reduce the time spent investigating repetitive causes from `~30 minute to 3 days` to if problem hit in table will remaining `~1 minute` only!.
   -  Maintenance Department leader and advisor managing `30+ technicians` with `400+ machines`, main focus breakdown maintenance and i'm success in reduce breakdown time from `~7%` to `~1%` per month in industrial operations.
 - **Software Engineer (Full Stack)** (💻  3+ years)
   - Co-Founder and developer in NFT Minting digital product `3000 pcs.` on `ETH Chain` I'm focus in smart contract research, metadata storage IPFS for images and web full-stack development this project earn `25000$`.
   - Improvement time and space complexity of status change of campagin event from `O(n)` to `O(1)` by using redis ttl.
   - Maintainer Core Machine Learning model for Intent Thai&Eng Classification using the concept of `contextual string embeddings` which is used for `Sequence Labelling`.
-  - Building and Utilization `TON Chain` Web3 Technology for authentication system telegram bot.
+  - Builded authentication system for telegram bot by utilization `TON Chain` Web3 Wallet Technology.
 - **Machine Learning Engineer** (💻 2+ years -> past)
   - Implement & deploy NER Task using `BiLSTM + CRF Algorithms` for address extraction and classification in Thai langauge.
   - Research and trainer NER Task using `BERT` with `ThaiNER corpus 2.2` public model on huggingface